-Mamas & Papas Armadillo review: I was sent the product in exchange for my honest opinion.
+Mamas and Papas Armadillo review: I was sent the Mamas and Papas stroller in exchange for my honest opinion.

 We’ve had the same travel system for more than three years, and I’ve loved it dearly; but with Elfin now officially a toddler, the time has come for something a little more compact; the time has come for a stroller.
-So I’m thrilled to have the opportunity to road test the Mamas & Papas Armadillo in sage green!
+So I’m thrilled to have the opportunity to road test the Armadillo in sage green for our Mamas and Papas reviews!

 - Seat unit including hood;